7 local service business strategies for 2026 growth

 • Steady cash flow

-• Increased customer retention
+• Higher customer retention

-• Easier forecasting and staffing
+• Easier staffing and forecasting

-Subscription Ideas:
+Subscription ideas:

-• Landscaping: Monthly maintenance packages
+• Landscaping: monthly maintenance packages

-• Pet care: Weekly or monthly grooming
+• Pet care: weekly or monthly grooming

-• Salons: Blowout or color memberships
+• Salons: color or blowout memberships

 Recurring models help your local service business weather seasonal ups and downs.